Leading the Way

 —Dr. Denise Trauth,

-president of Texas State University
+President of Texas State University

-8,200 Common Reading books
+6,600 Common Reading books

-In terms of academic events tied to students' first-year experience or a campus-wide common experience, Texas State's closest peer is The Ohio State University, which presented 99 academic events in fall 2016 (program for fall semester only), the last year for which we found data.
-Ohio State also presents 300 student-success events each year, but those events are not typically related directly to academic affairs.
-The next-closest peer for which we have figures is the University of Wisconsin-Madison, which offers 50-75 academic events each year.
-Sources: program websites, along with personal phone calls and email correspondence with peer-institution program directors, February 2019.
+In terms of academic events tied to students' first-year experience or a campus-wide common experience, Texas State may no longer have any near peers in this category.
+The Ohio State University presented 99 academic events in fall 2016 (program for fall semester only), the last year for which we found data.
+Ohio State also presents roughly 300 student-success events each year, but those events are not typically related directly to academic affairs.
+The next-closest peer for which we have figures is the University of Wisconsin-Madison, which offered 50-75 academic events each year (as of 2019).

 First-Year Student Participation

-While no comprehensive studies exist for comparing participation rates at peer institutions' first-year experience (FYE) events, Texas State's thematic model for academic events is uncommon, and our records demonstrate remarkable levels of student activity.
-Among peer institutions for which we have data — recorded or anecdotal — the Common Experience at Texas State claims the nation's highest participation rate for an FYE initiative offering multiple/numerous academic events.
-During the fall 2018 semester, 89% of our first-year students reported participating in Common Experience activities.
+² While no comprehensive studies exist for comparing participation rates at peer institutions' first-year experience (FYE) events, Texas State's thematic model for academic events is uncommon, and our records demonstrate remarkable levels of student activity.
+Among peer institutions for which we have data — recorded or anecdotal — the Common Experience at Texas State claims the nation's highest participation rate for an FYE initiative offering multiple/numerous academic events and activities.
+During the fall 2020 semester, 84.3% of our first-year students reported participating in Common Experience activities.

 Social Media Engagement